lukecassidy/launch-box/README.md

 - [ ] Support multiple Chrome profiles
 - [ ] Move monitor layout to main config file
 - [ ] Update config file format/type
+- [ ] Tidy up to be a lot more user friendly